What is myrcene?

 One of myrcene’s defining traits is how it interacts with other plant compounds within cannabis.
 This is often described as part of the entourage effect, where cannabinoids and terpenes combine to create a more layered influence compared to what they offer individually.

 Myrcene works alongside cannabinoids and other terpenes, such as pinene and limonene, helping to shape the full aromatic and sensory experience of a cannabis variety.
-These synergies add to the richness and complexity of the plant’s profile, affecting scent, flavor, and applications in non-consumable products like aromatherapy blends and topicals.
+These synergies add to the richness and complexity of the plant’s profile, affecting scent, flavor and applications in non-consumable products such as aromatherapy blends and topicals.

-Scientists continue to study these interactions, aiming to better understand how terpenes like myrcene influence overall plant characteristics and how this knowledge can inform product development.
+Scientists continue to study these interactions, aiming to better understand how terpenes such as myrcene influence overall plant characteristics and how this knowledge can inform product development.

 Myrcene is among the most common terpenes in cannabis, though its levels vary across strains.
 Indica varieties often contain higher concentrations, sometimes making up as much as 60% of the terpene content.
 Sativa varieties usually show lower amounts.